blakegarretson/essentials/main.md

 ## Virtualization

-- [Virtualbox](https://www.virtualbox.org/) is the best free solution for running virtual machines.
-It is an easy and robust way of running Linux (and other OSes) under Windows, which is often handy for some toolchains or just testing out a script or something in a Linux environment.
+- [Virtualbox](https://www.virtualbox.org/) is a great free solution for running virtual machines.
+It is an easy and robust way of running Linux (and other OSes) under Windows or Mac, which is often handy for some toolchains or just testing out a script or something in a Linux environment.
+    - [QEMU](https://www.qemu.org) is also an option worth considering as it can be significantly faster than Virtualbox in some situations, and it can emulate systems that Virtualbox can’t.
+For simple use cases, I would still start with Virtualbox though.
+- [UTM](https://mac.getutm.app) is my first choice for virtual machines on Mac, including Apple Silicon Macs.
+It’s just easy to use and does what I need it to do.
+It’s great for creating Linux sandboxes where I don’t have to worry about messing up my Mac when I’m building out certain toolchains. **(Mac)**

 # Gaming